XAdanM/XAdamM.github.io/content/about/quotes.md

 "Think of how stupid the average person is, and realize half of them are stupider than that."\
 \- George Carlin

+"A conclusion is simply the place where someone got tired of thinking."\
+\- Unknown